5 DAYS IN LEBANON – WHERE TO GO

 Are you planning your Lebanon itinerary and wondering about the best places to visit in Lebanon in a few days?
 This post will help you find out about the top Lebanon attractions to visit + more travel tips.

 An often overlooked but definitely great travel destination in the Middle East is the small country of Lebanon.
-It is a beautiful, small country with friendly people, ancient sights, modern cities, cute villages, pretty landscapes, and a wild nightlife – that is what you can expect in Lebanon.
+It is a beautiful, small country with friendly people, ancient sights, modern cities, cute villages, pretty landscapes, and wild nightlife – that is what you can expect.

 And what can I say?
 Lebanon was a fun place to visit and exceeded my expectations.
-I did not know what to expect as a solo female traveler – but it turned out to be fine and there is no reason to worry.
+I did not know what to expect as a solo female traveler.
+But it turned out to be fine, and there is no reason to worry.
 Lebanon is, in general, a safe travel destination – even for solo female travelers.
 But of course, for other kinds of travelers, too.

 Was everything perfect?
 No, for sure not.
 Was it still fun?
 Yes, definitely.